 In addition, some may dislike the limited control over how their store looks and operates.
 Not to mention, the bargain customers that are always hunting for the cheapest possible deals badly affect the profit.

-Whatever could be the main reason for your switching loyalty, below is the list of 15+ best eBay alternatives to try in 2021.
+Whatever could be the main reason for your switching loyalty, below is the list of 15+ best eBay alternatives to try.

 15+ best eBay alternatives